rttrorg/rttr/doc/md_pages/binding_classes.md

 }
 ~~~~

-With the @ref rttr::registration::class_<T>::property() "property()" member function you will bind the member variable `Foo::value`
+With the @ref rttr::registration::class_<T>::property() "property()" member function you will register the member variable `Foo::value`
 with read and write access.
-When you want a bind a property with `read-only` access,
+When you want a register a property with `read-only` access,
 then this is also possible with @ref rttr::registration::class_<T>::property_readonly "property_readonly()" member function.

 ~~~~{.cpp}